revo-ai/PascalGos.github.io/fluent_ui/README.md

 You can use a `SplitButtonBar` to create a Split Button.
 It usually takes `Button`s in the `buttons` property.
 You can also customize the button spacing by changing the property `interval` in its theme.

-Here's an example of how to create a split button:
+Here's an optimizer of how to create a split button:

 ```dart
 const double splitButtonHeight = 50.0;